vjovanov/actormig/actor-migration.md

     Should be replaced with

+        class MyActor extends Actor {
+          // MyActor definition
+        }

         object MyActor {
-          val ref = MigrationSystem.actorOf(Props(() =>
+          val ref = ActorDSL.actor(new MyActor)
-            new MyActor, "akka.actor.default-stash-dispatcher"))
         }

-        class MyActor extends Actor {
-          // same MyActor definition
-        }

    All accesses to the object `MyActor` should be replaced with accesses to the `MyActor.ref`.

 Note that Akka actors are always started on instantiation.
-Therefore, the above translation will change the system so all the actors start right after construction.
+Therefore, the above translation will change the migrated system so all the actors start right after construction.
 In case actors in the user system are created and started at different locations, and changing this can affect the behavior of the system, users will need to change the code so actors are started right after instantiation.

 #### Different Method Signatures